julienoppliger/gulp-minify-selectors/README.md

   .pipe(minifySelectors())
   .pipe(gulp.dest('dist'))
 ```
-You can use *gulp-minify-selectors* with every file extension since it use simple regex to operate the replacements.
-This exemple show *.css*, *.js* and *.html* but you can also do it with *.jsx*, *.pug*, *.scss*, *.ts* or wethever you want.
+You can use *gulp-minify-selectors* with every file extension since it uses basic regex to operate the substitutions.
+This example show *.css*, *.js* and *.html* but you can also do it with *.jsx*, *.pug*, *.scss*, *.ts* or wathever you want.

-The only things you have to do is the prefix or suffix or prefix and suffix your actual selectors so that the tool can recognize them. **By default it expect *-s-* prefix and no suffix**.
+The only things you have to do is the prefix or suffix or prefix and suffix your actual selectors so that the tool can identify them. **By default it expect *-s-* prefix and no suffix**.

-You can obviously override default settings like the following exemple:
+You can obviously override default settings by passing an options object like the following example:

 #### Use with options object